Stay a Week…Memories for a Lifetime

 The New Dungeness Lighthouse Keeper Program provides you, your family and friends a rare opportunity to spend a week at one of the best restored light stations in the country.
 Your time at the end of the Dungeness Spit will be filled with the sights and sounds of wildlife, surf, marine traffic and the laughter of visitors and your fellow keepers.
 From the time you are driven to the Lighthouse in one of our four wheel drive transfer vehicles until you return, you will escape reality and, for a short time, walk in the shoes of a lighthouse keeper.
 In addition to the memories you create, you will become part of a special group of people who are helping to preserve the lighthouse for future generations by taking care of this iconic landmark for a week.

 All NDLSA members are eligible to become lighthouse keepers.
 Children keepers must be 6 years old or older and at least four adults (18 years or older) are required on the Station.
 You can reserve one or two bedrooms or the entire keeper’s house.
 If you reserve one or two bedrooms, the other rooms may be reserved by other keepers, who will quickly become new friends.
 Keepers normally communicate with each other prior to their scheduled stay to discuss meals, room preference and interests.
 A full house accommodates up to 9 people (3 queen beds and 3 twin beds) though 4-6 is more typical.
 The Light Station may not be suitable for physically challenged persons.
 If you have concerns, ask when you make reservations.
 Reserving the whole house comes with a discount and is great for family reunions, a gathering of bird watchers or photographers, a get together for a group of old friends or a girls (or guys) week out!
-You still need to have four adults in the group and they all must be NDLSA members, but remember that a family memberships cover all persons living in the same household.
+You still need to have four adults in the group and they all must be NDLSA members, but remember that family memberships cover all persons living in the same household.
 We must limit the maximum number of Keepers to nine.